BIG-MAP/wp4-platform-controller/README.md

 ## Getting Started from Source

-This project uses [Poetry](https://python-poetry.org/docs/#installation) for dependecies management.
+This project uses [Poetry](https://python-poetry.org/docs/#installation) for dependencies management.

 Install Poetry with pip and the current package with the following commands: